The Story Behind Babies & Bumps

 I designed every aspect of Babies & Bumps to feed the minds and souls of women like us… and our growing families.
 I wanted to create something that would inform new and soon-to-be mothers, help build their confidence, teach them where to turn for support when they need it, and empower them to be advocates — for themselves, their babies, and their families.

-It needed to be a judgement-free zone, because every woman, baby, and family is different.
+It needed to be a judgment-free zone, because every woman, baby, and family is different.
 We all have our own values and backgrounds, and what’s right for one isn’t right for all.
 But in the words of women’s health advocate, Diana Korte, “If you don’t know your options, you don’t have any.”
 With Babies & Bumps, my intention is to show parents what their options really are.

 I believe in the impact this can have because I’ve lived it.